simonqv/INDA/README.md

 Assume that logarithms are base 2 when you see log n.
 Give n with 1-2 significant digits.
 Also assume that the computer performs **1 operation per nanosecond**.
 The middle row has been given to act as guidance!
+For example a problem size of 1000 and an algorithm with complexity n (linear growth) will take 1000 nanoseconds to complete.

 Use [e-notation](https://en.wikipedia.org/wiki/Scientific_notation#E-notation)
 for large values (e.g. `3e9` instead of `3*10^9` or `3000000000`)